komalsingh1606/komalsingh1606/README.md

 - 🤝 I contribute my effort together [Tourism Team](https://bihartourism.netlify.app/) [ **Tourism team collects the information of tourist places of Bihar and make a website for tourist.**]

-- 👨‍💻 My projects are available at [https://app.netlify.com/teams/komalsingh1606/overview](https://app.netlify.com/teams/komalsingh1606/overview)
+- 👨‍💻 My projects are available at <a href = "https://app.netlify.com/teams/komalsingh1606/overview">Komal_site</a>

 - 📫 How to reach me **komalsingh161297@gmail.com** / **komal.12107402@lpu.in**